kristiania-kws2100-2024/kristiania-kws2100-2024.github.io/README.md

 [![Running website](https://img.shields.io/badge/Course-website-green)](https://kristiania-kws2100-2024.github.io/)

 Welcome to this course in Geographic Information Systems (GIS) for the web.
-In this course, we will use popular and powerfull open-source software to explore geographic information systems on the web.
+In this course, we will use popular and powerful open-source software to explore geographic information systems on the web.
 The course will use [OpenLayers](https://openlayers.org/) as a web framework for information systems and [PostGIS](https://postgis.net/) as a geographical information database.
 We will build web applications with the React framework and use Express to create APIs on top of PostGIS.

 ## Understanding the course

 In this course, we expect you to create working web applications with geographic functionality.
 During the lectures, you will see live coding of how such applications may be constructed and the relevant topics will be explained along the way.

 The lectures will be recorded and the recordings will be available to students in Panopto in Canvas.